Showing posts with label Maritime Silk Road of the Americas. Show all posts

 By 2030, Puerto Manzanillo will rank among the 20 largest ports in the world.

 Puerto Manzanillo will become a pivotal hub for international trade, facilitating direct links with Asia and bypassing the Panama Canal bottleneck.
-COSCO Shipping’s direct routes further bolster Manzanillo’s position as a central node in the Asia-Pacific supply chain, making it a strategic partner for Latin American markets.
+COSCO Shipping’s direct routes further strengthen Manzanillo’s role as a central node in the Asia-Pacific supply chain, positioning it as a strategic partner for Latin American markets.

 Mexico is on track to become an economic superpower, driven by a growing population, an expanding middle